samson-ayo/Diabetes-Prediction-Using-Nueral-Network/README.md

-# Breast-cancer-prediction
+# Diebetes-prediction
-Application of Machine learning in the prediction of Breast cancer using various features
+Application of Machine learning in the prediction of Diabetes using various features